MicrosoftDocs/azure-docs/articles/app-service/webjobs-sdk-get-started.md

 ---
-title: Get started with the WebJobs SDK
+title: "Tutorial: Get started with event-driven background processing using the WebJobs SDK"
-description: Learn how to enable your web apps to run background tasks with this tutorial that gets you started with the WebJobs SDK.
+description: Learn how to enable your web apps to run background tasks.
+Use this tutorial to get started with the WebJobs SDK.
 author: ggailey777
 ms.author: glenga
 ms.devlang: dotnet